Cupnfish/Cupnfish-log/2021/bevy experience.md

 }
 ```

+// TODO: from here and below

 Before we run our code, `rust-analyzer` reported an error.
-We passed the `&mut points_query` in `q0_mut()` , and according to the borrowing check, the pointer of `points_query` can no longer be borrowed, so here we need to use unsafe.
-But before we use `unsafe`, we should make sure that our `unsafe` call is safe.
+We passed the `&mut points_query` in `q0_mut()` , and according to the borrowing check, the pointer of `points_query` can no longer be borrowed, so here we need to use `unsafe`.
+But before that we should make sure that our `unsafe` call is actually safe.

 Looking at the documentation for the `iter_unsafe()` we'll be calling, you can see the `Safety` hint: